 - What is the best database for Android applications?

 - Can two different Android apps share the same Linux ID?

 - What’s the difference between an ‘AsyncTask’ and a ‘Thread’?

 Needless to say, we’ve only scratched the surface with these Android questions.
 There are hundreds (if not thousands!) more, but it would be almost impossible to fit them all into this tutorial.
 However, at least when it comes to the Android developer interview questions, the ones provided in this guide should have given you some sort of an idea of what to expect in your interview, at the very least.

 Don’t try to superficially impress your employers – just be yourself!
 That always turns out as the better choice to make.
 Instead, show them who you are as a person.
 Skills can be acquired, and a lot of potential employers are ready to teach them.
-Character traits, on the other hand, are a bit different – if you act like a jerk during the job interview, that is the last time you will most likely see that company.
+Character traits, most of the time, turn out to be more important.